fsociety3765/arch-base/README.md

 # Arch-Base
 A collection of bash scripts to get Arch Linux up and running with ease.

 This is a slightly opinionated setup that uses an EFI boot partition and a BTRFS root partition encrypted with LUKS.
 There is no swap partition.
 Swap is provided using the combination of a 2GB swapfile and 1GB of ZRAM.
+The ZRAM will be the priority swap space before anything is written to the swapfile on disk.

 ## Minimum Recommended Hardware
 - 2 CPU Cores